 noun, plural: immunoglobulins

-In placental mammals, there are about five classes of immunoglobulins based on structure and biological activity:
+In placental mammals (including humans), there are five classes (or isotypes) of immunoglobulins based on structure and biological activity:

 Word origin: immuno- (relating to immune) + globulin.